-When an employer intentionally discriminates against an employee based on their age, the employee may be eligible to receive liquidated damages.
-Liquidated damages act as a way to punish the behavior of the wrongdoer and can deter the employer or other employers from engaging in similar wrongful behavior in the future.
+When an employer intentionally discriminates against you based on your age, you may be eligible to receive liquidated damages.
+Liquidated damages act as a way to punish the behavior of the wrongdoer and can deter your employer or other employers from engaging in similar wrongful behavior in the future.

-If an employee has been fired based on their age, the court can order the employer to rehire the employee.
-The court can also provide for other equitable remedies, like promoting the employee or requiring the employee to be given a raise.
-However, these options are not always preferred.
-In many cases, an employee may not want to return to the hostile workplace.
+If you have been fired based on your age, the court can order your employer to rehire you.
+The court can also provide for other equitable remedies, like promoting you or requiring you to be given a raise.
+However, these options are not always preferred; in many cases, you may not want to return to the hostile workplace.

-If the employee wins their case against the employer, the employer may have to pay the employee’s legal fees and court costs.16
+If you win your case against your employer, they may have to pay your legal fees and court costs.16

 - Opposing workplace harassment